veechs/HideScriptErrorFrameAtLogin/README.md

 ### Why does this exist?

-When Vanilla WoW is run in a Windows VM, a huge list of possible resolutions may be offered – more than Blizzard’s UI code can deal with.
+When Vanilla WoW is run in a Windows VM (like Parallels), a huge list of possible resolutions may be offered – more than Blizzard’s UI code can deal with.
 This causes the following Lua error to pop up at login:

 ![Interface\FrameXML\UIDropDownMenu.lua:156: attempt to concatenate global UIDROPDOWNMENU_OPEN_MENU' (a nil value)](https://github.com/veechs/HideScriptErrorFrameAtLogin/raw/main/LoginError.png)